milena-t/MSc_thesis/README.md

 ## Handle the phylogenetic tree and extract datasets

-All analyses were done with the [ETE3 toolkit](http://etetoolkit.org/).
+All analyses on the phylogenetic tree were done with the [ETE3 toolkit](http://etetoolkit.org/).

 Many STs appear multiple times in the MLST output, which this is very inconvenient for plotting.
 Duplicates can be removed with the `phylogenetic_trees/remove_duplicates_mlst_table.py` script, and a new phylogenetic tree can be generated from only unique STs.
 See my thesis for specifics on the datasets I decided to select.